yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Insert quorum**{#setting-insert-quorum} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Manages {{ CH }} cluster quorum write:
+   Manages a {{ CH }} cluster's quorum write:
    * If the value is less than 2, quorum write is disabled.
    * If the value is greater than or equal to 2, quorum write is enabled.

-   Quorum write ensures that {{ CH }} writes data error-free to the quorum from the replicas Insert quorum during an interval that does not exceed the [Insert quorum timeout](#setting-insert-quorum-timeout) and that data is not lost if one or more replicas fail.
+   Quorum write ensures that {{ CH }} writes data error-free to the quorum from the replicas' Insert quorum during an interval that does not exceed [Insert quorum timeout](#setting-insert-quorum-timeout) and that data is not lost if one or more replicas fail.
 All replicas in the quorum are in the consistent state, meaning that they contain linearized data from the previous `INSERT` queries.

    You can use the [Select sequential consistency](#setting-select-sequential-consistency) setting to read data written with Insert quorum.